Upper-floor addition · 58m²

 Free up to this point

-A structural engineer assesses the slab, footings, wall framing and roof structure.
-Confirms whether the existing build can carry an upper level, what reinforcement is needed, and where the stairs work.
-You get a written feasibility report inside two weeks.
+A structural engineer assesses the slab, footings, wall framing and roof.
+Confirms whether the existing build can carry an upper level or take the extension, what reinforcement is needed, and where the stairs work.
+You get a written report inside two weeks.
 If the answer is no, you stop here and pay nothing further.

 Design and fixed-price contract